 Professional experience involves the preservice teacher actively engaging in all aspects of the teaching process, in different school settings and with a range of learners.
-Successful completion of professional experience is a prerequisite for eligibility for registration and employment as a teacher in Queensland schools.
+Successful completion of professional experience is a prerequisite for eligibility for teacher registration in Queensland.